finwath/CodeCamp-Portfolio/README.md

 # portfolio
-Collection of example web sites I have created.
+This is a web site to link to a collection of example web sites I have created, which are on CodePen.